awsdocs/amazon-cloudwatch-user-guide/doc_source/install-CloudWatch-Agent-on-EC2-Instance-fleet.md

   sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -s -c ssm:configuration-parameter-store-name
   ```

   Linux: If you saved the configuration file on the local computer, enter the following command\.
 Replace *configuration\-file\-path* with the path to the agent configuration file\.
-This file is called `config.json` is you created it with the wizard, and might be called `amazon-cloudwatch-agent.json` if you created it manually\.
+This file is called `config.json` if you created it with the wizard, and might be called `amazon-cloudwatch-agent.json` if you created it manually\.

   ```
   sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -s -c file:configuration-file-path